Rampalamp/croziercreative-next-ts/README.md

     3. Now skewed
 2. SKILLS
     1. Skills SVG cloud created
     2. Create a SkillsProvider and have it display text when clicking on each SVG?
+Add a brief description and then just a links to various github projects that use the tech.
 3. AUDITS
     1. Message for Audits (hopefully one day it will actually contain links or content of completed audits)
 4. DAPP